awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 # Perform Machine Learning Inference<a name="ml-inference"></a>

-This feature is available for AWS IoT Greengrass Core v1\.6\.0 and later\.
+This feature is available for AWS IoT Greengrass Core v1\.6 or later\.

 With AWS IoT Greengrass, you can perform machine learning \(ML\) inference at the edge on locally generated data using cloud\-trained models\.
 This lets you benefit from the low latency and cost savings of running local inference, yet still take advantage of cloud computing power for training models and complex processing\.